Essex turns back Eastside in 1A quarters

 “I can’t say enough about the way Ethan and Nick Livingston played today,” Damron noted.
 “We came within three points of getting to the Final Four.
 We have to feel decent about that going into the offseason.”

-Jones, who played on the Trojans’ junior varsity much of the season, led Essex with 16 points off the bench while Moore had 10.
+Jones, who played on the Trojans’ junior varsity much of the season, led Essex with 16 points off the bench, and Moore had 10.
 Alex Peterson had 11 points and 14 rebounds for the Trojans.